 However, it is possible and not just possible but much more fun, rewarding and meaningful.
 Plus you will remember what you did, what you said, who you spoke to and where you left your phone when you wake up the next day – without a hangover!
 It is truly liberating to go out and not have to drink.

-Watch the full interview and then scroll down for a round up and top tips on how to socialize sober.
+Watch the full interview or listen to the podcast below for top tips on how to socialize sober.

 I hope that this sober Bliss Meets Sober Mummy Interview gave you some food for thought on what it’s like when socializing sober, especially in the early days.
 Read on for the takeaways from the video and some more advice.

-If your struggling then join the sober power course to kick start your new sober life.
+If your struggling then join the sober bliss program to kick start your new sober life.